Irreversible entropy production, from quantum to classical: Applications

 We now turn to a description of more general, four-stroke engines.
-We focus on how to apply the framework of Sec.~\ref{sec:Qgen}, and in particular the basic $S+E$ map in Eq.~\eqref{Qgen_global_map}, to this specific problem.
-We consider a four-stroke engine, where unitary (work only) maps in the system are riffled with dissipative interactions with a hot and a cold bath (which may involve both heat and work).
+We focus on how to apply the framework of Sec.~\ref{sec:Qgen}, and in particular the basic $SE$ map in Eq.~\eqref{Qgen_global_map}, to this specific problem.
+We consider a four-stroke engine, where unitary (work only) maps in the system are riffled between dissipative interactions with a hot and a cold bath (which may involve both heat and work).
 The corresponding circuit diagram is depicted in Fig.~\ref{fig:stroke_engine_circuit}.

-We consider the engine's operation in a collisional model sense~\ref{sec:CM}.
+We consider the engine's operation in a collisional model sense (Sec.~\ref{sec:CM}).
 The system is initially prepared in an arbitrary state $\rho_S$.
 In each stroke, it interacts with two baths, $H$ and $C$, prepared in states $\rho_H$ and $\rho_C$.
-For ease of mind, one can imagine that these represent a hot and cold bath respectively.
-The results below, however, will actually be true for any bath state, not necessarily thermal.
-Each cycle of the engine is divided in four strokes, as follows.
+For ease of mind, we imagine that these represent a hot and cold bath respectively.
+The results below, however, are actually true for any bath state, not necessarily thermal.
+Each cycle of the engine is divided into four strokes, as follows.
 The first and third strokes involve unitary interactions $V_1$ and $V_3$ acting only on the system.
 The second stroke refers to the interaction with the hot bath, by means of a unitary $U_{SH}$.
 And similarly, the fourth stroke is between $S$ and $C$, with a unitary $U_{SC}$.
 The global state of $SHC$ after each stroke will then be given by

 where care was taken in highlighting, at each step, in which Hilbert spaces the unitaries act and what is the structure of the resulting state.
 Combining all strokes, the state at the end of the cycle will thus be